aws-samples/aws-multi-region-bc-dr-workshop/lab-5-loadtest/README.md

 `watch ab -p postfile.txt http://<Insert your Global Accelerator Endpoint>/mysfits/da5303ae-5aba-495c-b5d6-eb5c4a66b941/like`

 Apache Bench is now sending HTTP requests to our Global Accelerator endpoint and will continue to do so until we stop the watch process.
-Lets leave this running for a couple of minutes - the aim is to see that our Cloudwatch metrics are populating. *(Note - you can press **Control+C** to stop the test now if you want and resume later)*
+Let's leave this running for a couple of minutes - the aim is to see that our CloudWatch metrics are populating. *(Note - you can press **Control+C** to stop the test now if you want and resume later)*

-3. Navigate to the Cloudwatch Dashboard that was created in Lab 2.
+3. Navigate to the CloudWatch Dashboard that was created in Lab 2.
 You should see the different widgets that you have set up within your dashboard begin to have data points in them for the Secondary region.
 At the same time, you'll see traffic drop-off for the Primary region widgets.

 </details>

-Once you see the widgets come to life for the Secondary region within the Cloudwatch dashboard, this step is complete.
-You have confirmed that the application in this region is working correctly *and* that your Cloudwatch dashboard is populating with data correctly.
+Once you see the widgets come to life for the Secondary region within the CloudWatch dashboard, this step is complete.
+You have confirmed that the application in this region is working correctly *and* that your CloudWatch dashboard is populating with data correctly.
 Double horray!
 Now navigate back to Cloud9 and stop the test by pressing **Control+C** in the terminal window.

 ### 5.3 Set the Traffic Dials within our Global Accelerator Endpoint group to split traffic 50% to each region

-Once you are happy that the Cloudwatch dashboard is showing the correct data, you will split traffic equally between the two regions.
+Once you are happy that the CloudWatch dashboard is showing the correct data, you will split traffic equally between the two regions.
 By sending half the traffic to one region and half the traffic to the other, we are creating a simple yet effective multi-region setup and using the Global Accelerator as a method of easily directing traffic between the two regions.
 This can be useful if you need to switch between a Primary and Secondary region for DR purposes, or if you want to test out a modified version of your architecture in a different region with a limited amount of traffic passing through it.

 1. Navigate back to the Global Accelerator Listener and modify the Endpoint groups to send 50% of traffic to the Primary region and 50% to the Secondary region.